pubnub/chat-engine-open-graph/README.md

 # Open Graph Plugin for Chat Engine

-Adds the ability to identify if a message contains a URL, fetch it with your server or an external service and get metadata to transform a plain message into a thumbnail.
+Identify if **message.data.text** contains an URL, send it to your server or a third party service and get the data collected into **message.data.metadata** which you can use in order to transform a plain message in a thumbnail.

 ### Quick Start